 Strategies

-Install a methane capture process for additional energy generation by 2020, with a pilot project by 2015.
+Install a methane capture process for additional energy generation by 2020.

 Incentivize sustainable and organic agricultural practices on campus (and campus owned or leased) agricultural lands.

 Implement a biofuels initiative to transform agricultural waste into energy production, beginning with the planned Miscanthus boiler at Veterinary Medicine by FY2011.